helios1989/experiment-devops/READ_ME.md

 August 23, 2020 =>
 experiement and polish my skill  on kuberentes, docker and helm learn some new tools to automate things specially creating cluster, deploying, and publish without manifesting any dockerFile

+August 24, 2020 =>
+It was cramming and stressful day as i was expecting deliveries from UPS but didn't come through and i don't have chance to get a walk around.
+I just only did 20 pushup maybe tommorrow i can go 25 hehehehe or higher, hopefully.
+What i learn today was just python serialization and review OOP in javascript particularly instanceof and inherintance.